TheMrAI/TheMrAI.github.io/algorithms/dynamic_programming.md

 I do not know the answers for."

 In other words we can define how an optimal solution will look like from the top-down.
-The solution on the top level relies on the solutions of the subproblems having the same basic format on lower levels.
+The solution on the top level relies on the solutions for the subproblems having the same basic format on lower levels.

 ### 2. Reformat the recursive algorithm to use dynamic programming